Quantum baryon number fluctuations in subsystems of a hot and dense relativistic gas of fermions: Numerical results

 In Figs.~\eqref{fig:4}, \eqref{fig:5} and \eqref{fig:6} we demonstrate the thermodynamic limit of the volume scaled fluctuation $V_a\sigma^2$.
 From Eq.~\eqref{equ19ver1} we conclude that in the thermodynamic limit, i.e., in the $a\rightarrow \infty$ limit, $V_a\sigma^2/(T^3\chi_2^{(B)})$ should approach unity.
-This property can be seen clearly in Figs.~\eqref{fig:4}, \eqref{fig:5} and \eqref{fig:6}, where for $a>1$ fm quantum fluctuations approaches the classical limit which also depend upon the temperature ($T$), baryon chemical potential ($\mu$) and particle mass ($m$).
-Furthermore, for small system size the quantum fluctuations can be significant.
+This property can be seen clearly in Figs.~\eqref{fig:4}, \eqref{fig:5} and \eqref{fig:6}, where for $a>1$ fm quantum fluctuations approaches the classical limit which also depend upon the temperature ($T$), baryon chemical potential ($\mu_B$) and particle mass ($m$).
+Furthermore, for small system size the quantum fluctuations can be significant \footnote{In Figs.~\eqref{fig:4}-\eqref{fig:6}, we demonstrate that in the large volume limit the volume scaled quantum statistical fluctuation $(V_a\sigma^2)$ approaches its classical limit $(T^3\chi_2^{(B)})$.
+One may observe from Figs.~\eqref{fig:4}-\eqref{fig:6} that with smaller system sizes the deviation of $V_a\sigma^2$ from its classical limit $(T^3\chi_2^{(B)})$ increases.
+In other words, the ratio $V_a\sigma^2/(T^3\chi_2^{(B)})$ deviates from unity for small values of `$a$'.
+Therefore we can conclude that for small system sizes effects of quantum fluctuations can be significant.
+One should also note that in Figs.~\eqref{fig:4}-\eqref{fig:6} we plotted the ratio $V_a\sigma^2/(T^3\chi_2^{(B)})$.
+This ratio has a smaller value for the $a\rightarrow 0$ limit, however it does not mean that the quantum fluctuations are small for the $a\rightarrow 0$ limit.}.\\

-\section{conclusion}
+\section{Conclusion}

 In this work, we have analyzed quantum baryon-number fluctuations in subsystems of a hot and dense relativistic gas of fermions and found that they diverge for small system sizes.
 On the other hand, our results agree with the results known from statistical physics for sufficiently large system size $a$.
 In this way, we have delivered a useful formula that accounts for both statistical and quantum features of the fluctuations.
 The numerical results have been obtained for a broad range of thermodynamic parameters.
 They may be useful to interpret and shed new light on the heavy-ion experimental data.
+In particular, in the context of the search for the QCD critical point our results (after generalization to describe a hadron gas) may serve as a more appropriate reference point in the case of small systems, where the enhanced fluctuation may be a quantum effect discussed here.